zephyrproject-rtos/zephyr/boards/shields/x_nucleo_iks01a1/doc/index.rst

 ***********

-An example on how to use the ``x-nucleo-iks01a1`` shield is available in the :ref:`x-nucleo-iks01a1-sample` application documentation (see :ref:`shields` for more details).
+An example on how to use the ``x-nucleo-iks01a1`` shield is available in the :zephyr:code-sample:`x-nucleo-iks01a1` sample application documentation (see :ref:`shields` for more details).

 References